openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 === ElementsKit Elementor addons ===
 Contributors: xpeedstudio, Ataurr, emranio
-Tags: Elementor addons, mega menu builder, header footer builder, Elementor widgets, Accordion tab, Elementor modules, page builder addons, addons
+Tags: Elementor addons, mega menu builder, widgets for elementor, header footer builder, Elementor widgets,elementor addon, Accordion tab, Elementor modules, page builder addons, addons
 Requires at least: 5.0
-Tested up to: 6.1
+Tested up to: 6.2
 Requires PHP: 7.1
-Stable tag: 2.8.5
+Stable tag: 2.9.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Elementor Addons come with Header Footer Builder, Mega Menu Builder, Free Elementor Widgets, Templates Library Pricing table, Team member, testimonial Widgets, Etc under the hood.
-It has 80+ custom widgets to create any site with on the fly.
+It has 85+ custom widgets to create any site with on the fly.

 == Description ==

-ElementsKit Elementor addons is an ultimate and all-in-one addons for Elementor Page Builder.
-It includes the most comprehensive modules, such as **Header Footer Builder, Mega Menu Builder, Layout template Library**, etc under the one hood.
-It has **80+ custom elementor widgets** such as an Advanced accordion, Pricing table, Team member, testimonial, Accordion, tab, Countdown Timer, etc to create any site with ease.
+**ElementsKit Elementor addons** is an ultimate and all-in-one addons for Elementor Page Builder.
+It includes the most comprehensive modules, such as **Header Footer Builder, Mega Menu Builder, Layout template Library**, etc. under the one hood.
+It has **85+ custom elementor widgets** such as an Advanced accordion, Pricing table, Team member, testimonial, Accordion, tab, Countdown Timer, etc. to create any site with ease.
+So, WordPress page and posts design is more flexible now.
+This is the best addon for Elementor page builder.

+**Elementskit** has Exclusive features that blow your mind.
+Like our Mega Menu Builder, Header and Footer Builder layout library, **One Page Scroll, Sticky Content, and Parallax Effects, you will get tons of Premium features that you have never imagined in Elementor addons.**

-It has unique and powerful custom controls, such as Image Picker, Ajax Select2, Advanced Widgets, and many more.
-Why do you need multiple elementor addons?
+This Elementor addon has unique and powerful custom controls, such as Image Picker, Ajax Select2, Advanced Widgets, and many more.
+Why do you need multiple Elementor addons?
 Where is everything under the one hood?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VhBl3dHT5SY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-**Elementskit** has Exclusive features that blow your mind.
-Like our Mega Menu Builder, Header and Footer Builder layout library, **One Page Scroll, Sticky Content, and Parallax Effects, you will get tons of Premium features that you have never imagined in elementor addons.**